-After the “Urban-Society Participation” in almost all the local cultural activities and shaping them into a business model, following the trend of the market economy which is primarily adapted for nation’s development; Diya making and Pottery has also come into the cynosure of the business platforms.
+After the “Urban-Society Participation” in almost all the local cultural activities and shaping them into a business model, following the trend of the market economy which is primarily adapted for the nation’s development; Diya making and Pottery has also come into the cynosure of the business platforms.

-Well, after the policy structured for development of small-scale business sectors, which roughly employs almost 40% of India’s workforce an estimated population of 80 million people, the GDP share and economic growth had shown gradual consistency.
+Well, after the policy structured for the development of small-scale business sectors, which roughly employs almost 40% of India’s workforce an estimated population of 80 million people, the GDP share, and economic growth had shown gradual consistency.
 However, even as per the definition of the Micro Business Enterprises, these solely self-employed Potters do not hold any prominent place in the bigger framework.

 Although, the pottery industry in Uttar Pradesh comprises 600 units altogether, out of which 570 are working actively.
 Furthermore, the working units are divided into Independent units, Semi-independent units as well as Dependent units.

 India pottery industry, over the years, has bravely battled several hindrances and emerged as the proud winner.
-This profit-earning industry of India is without any application of modern day technical support; most of the technologies are outdated and are also inefficient at the same time.
-Moreover, this important industry has failed to taste success in respond to meet the present market demands.
+This profit-earning industry of India is without any application of modern-day technical support; most of the technologies are outdated and are also inefficient at the same time.
+Moreover, this important industry has failed to taste success in responding to meet the present market demands.
 It has been estimated that over 40 lakhs rural potters still work with the help of conventional pottery wheels.
 Of the 15 lakhs traditionally skilled potters, about 95% are involved in the work of conventional red local pottery.
 In addition, the products made in the village pottery are only sold to a restricted part of the society.

-Hence, an art form which emerged from the land of this nation if holds only 1% of the overall market in its sector then there are issues to be addressed.
+Hence, an art form that emerged from the land of this nation if holds only 1% of the overall market in its sector then there are issues to be addressed.
 But first of all, there has to be a reason for it to be encouraged.
 There has to be a purpose among the authorities and society for it to encourage.

 Now, there are two perspectives to understand the purpose for it; One is business and nation oriented, wherein the foundation of an economy building and promoting Small Business Industry we must have to address the underlying potential of this country’s valuable assets residing in forms of local arts and skillful culture.
 And the second aspect of it is the building of living standards of humans.
-An estimated population of 1,53,75,000 belong to the Kumhar community in India.
+An estimated population of 1,53,75,000 belongs to the Kumhar community in India.
 That is more than a crore and apparently huge.

 “Buying more diyas on diwali and statues on dussehra shows the real concerns of humanity for each other. but we must have to accept the transitory nature of such acts of kindness, and keeping them along, ground some fundamental solutions.”